Climate-Best-Data/hurricane/README.md

 ### Running the Script

 With the virtual environment activated, you can run the hurricane_preview.py script:

-    ```bash
     python hurricane_preview.py

-    ```
-    Deactivating the Virtual Environment
+### Deactivating the Virtual Environment

 When you're done, you can deactivate the virtual environment by running:

-    ```bash
     deactivate
-    ```